 Sometimes I conducted explicit experiments, for example trying out a certain level of exercise and then observing the consequences both during the exercise and later.
 I hoped that some of my experiments would work, but I assumed that others wouldn’t.
 I tried to maintain a willingness to learn from my experience, especially when it contradicted my previous ideas, which was frequent in the beginning.
 Probably the biggest surprise was to realize that old habits, such as pushing through when my body was hurting, could be harmful.

 I knew that what I was doing wasn’t truly ‘science’; with only one subject, I couldn’t have a randomized controlled trial.
 All the same, I felt confident that I could learn a lot using self-observation.
 I believed that the normal events of life would give me lots of experimental data and that I could generate more by deliberately varying my patterns and activities.

 Keeping records was crucial to this process.
 I was confident that having systematic notes about my life would enable me to see patterns and to identify links between my actions and my symptoms.

 I experimented with a variety of simple logs, most requiring only a few minutes a day to complete.
 In fact, I made sure the logs were easy to fill out, because I knew that if they weren’t, I wouldn’t use them consistently.
 I wanted to make it likely that the time spent logging would produce insights.
 I also thought that if I made them too complicated, I wouldn’t be able to make sense of all the data I collected.
 I wrote in my logs daily, then usually spent some time every few weeks analyzing the logs to look for patterns.

-Looking back, I see that the few minutes a day I spent keeping health records were one of the most productive aspects in my approach and crucial to learning how to pace myself.
+Looking back, I found that the few minutes a day I spent keeping health records were one of the most productive aspects in my approach and crucial to learning how to pace myself.
 The payoff was great for the small investment of time.